hxj5/scCNASim/README.rst

-scCNVSim - Simulation of somatic CNVs in single cells
+scCNASim - Simulation of somatic CNAs in single cells
 =====================================================

-scCNVSim is a python package for simulation of somatic copy number variations (CNVs) in single cells.
+scCNASim is a python package for simulation of somatic copy number alterations (CNAs) in single cells.
-It mainly takes existing alignment file(s) and a clonal CNV profile as input, and outputs new alignments with designated signals of CNVs and clonal structure.
+It mainly takes existing alignment file(s) and a clonal CNA profile as input, and outputs new alignments with designated signals of CNAs and clonal structure.